When it comes to the tankless water heater, one of the bigger mistakes is buying a unit that is too weak to satisfy all our hot water needs.

 - What are your maximum hot water needs?

 - How much water per minute (measured in Gallons Per Minute or GPM) can a certain tankless water heater heat up and by how many degrees?

-We need to tally all these hot water up.
+We need to tally all this hot water needs up.
 Here’s a useful table of how much GPMs do different water fixtures require:

 |Fixture||Gallons Per Minute (GPM)|